wiseman-timelord/Auto-CPP-Local/README.md

 Status: Alpha

 ### DEVELOPMENT:
-- Merging and optimizting, of scripts in ".\scripts\", overall scripts should be reduced to as few as as possible...Merging was done...Optimization was done...now merging optimized files.
-Predicted 10 scripts or less in ".\scripts".
-Prompts were left alone.
+- Merging and optimizting...there are now 8 scripts in ".\scripts\", if we can somehow simplify and combine spinner with utils, or at worst remove it, then merging will be complete, and we will have a total of 8 scripts including `.\main`.
 - due to less scripts, sKim over as many scripts together in 1 long input session starts with claude, checking compatibility with updates so far, ensure everything is logical and sound, and possibility of streamlining for methods of doing things we are no-longer using.
 - use of Yaml instead of Json, this was a later advancement in Auto-GPT, as I remember, yet I see mentions of Yaml, so I guess it uses yaml, maybe the json references are for OpenAI, in which case, will requre converting to llama.cpp binaries.
 - Solutions have been found to HuggingFace and google, see "NOTATION" section.